slugbyte/lackluster.nvim/README.md

 # lackluster
-> a delightful mostly monochrome colorscheme thats soft on the eyes and supports treesitter, lsp, and heaps of neovim plugins.
+> a delightful and customizable mostly monochrome colorscheme thats soft on the eyes and supports treesitter, lsp, and heaps of neovim plugins.

 ![a screenshot of neovim with the lackluster colorscheme](https://raw.githubusercontent.com/slugbyte/lackluster.nvim/main/asset/img/lackluster.png)